 “Lively Colours.
 Semiotics of colours” published in 2019, is the neuroscientific research dedicated to the impact of colour in daily life and in neuro-cognitive processes.
 Inside it, forty of the latest international studies concerning the subject have been quoted and applied to topics that arouse the interest of the whole society.
 Results are unexpected, such as the perception of colour, which is the result of an extremely complex process, absorbed by the human brain along centuries.

 The Lively Colours research can be consulted here:

 “Design for Wellbeing.
 Semiosis of shapes“, published in 2020, deals with the topic of shapes, volumes and proportions observed by the point of view of the human brain with its inclinations, aesthetic and cognitive styles absorbed for centuries.
 Several tests, indeed, demonstrate that only outdoor architecture can help the two hemispheres of the human brain reach an agreement: what appears to be beautiful, in other words the holistic vision of landscape, the geometrical modularity, the spatial orientation that are located in the right hemisphere and what happens to be functional and comforting, that is the focal vision and the functional perception situated in the left one.
 The amazing conclusion of the study is that human brain prefers since always the outdoor structures: more precisely, a pergola offers opening and protection, geometry of the spaces and the chance to move freely from the inside to the outside.
 The human being does not change, and architectures resemble more and more.

-Design for Wellbeing research project available here:
+The Design for Wellbeing research can be consulted here: